-Millions of tourists visit Kenya annually to see her safaris and visit the National Parks.
+Millions of tourists visit Kenya annually to see its safaris and visit the National Parks.
 The country has a great cultural heritage which tourists explore in cities like Mombasa on the coast.
-There are so many beaches in Kenya where tourists enjoy surfing, wind surfing, boarding and other fun activities.
+There are so many beaches in Kenya where tourists enjoy surfing, windsurfing, boarding, and other fun activities.

 This place is not a typical tourist destination in Kenya.
-It is about 30 minutes drive away from the Nakuru, Kenya’s fourth largest city.
-The crater is a massive and defunct volcano which has one of the largest calderas in the world.
-The caldera is overgrown but you can see the distinct pattern of lava flows from the lip of the crater.
-It is reported that in the morning hours, active steam vents have been spotted released vapour into the air.
+It is about 30 minutes drive away from Nakuru, Kenya’s fourth-largest city.
+The crater is a massive and defunct volcano that has one of the largest calderas in the world.
+The caldera is overgrown but you can see the distinct pattern of lava flowing from the lip of the crater.
+It is reported that in the morning hours, active steam vents have been spotted releasing the vapor into the air.

 Another excellent place to visit is Mount Suswa.
 This is another inactive volcano in the Rift Valley, which has a double caldera that is hidden away on the Mount.
 You will enjoy the great views of the volcano.
 In this area are the famous Suswa caves where you will find lots of bats and interesting cave drawings all over.